awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 ------

-To learn more about the phases, steps, and syntax for AWS TOE YAML application component documents, see [Use documents in AWS TOE](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-application-documents.html)\.
+For more information about the phases, steps, and syntax for AWSTOE YAML application component documents, see [Use documents in AWSTOE](https://docs.aws.amazon.com/imagebuilder/latest/userguide/toe-use-documents.html)\.

-## Create AWS TOE components using Image Builder \(AWS CLI\)<a name="create-component-cli"></a>
+## Create AWSTOE components using Image Builder \(AWS CLI\)<a name="create-component-cli"></a>

-This section walks you through the following steps to create an AWS TOE application component, using Image Builder commands in the AWS CLI:
+This section walks you through the following steps to create an AWSTOE application component, using Image Builder commands in the AWS CLI:
-+ Upload your YAML component document to an Amazon S3 bucket that you can reference from the command line\.
++ Upload your YAML component document to an S3 bucket that you can reference from the command line\.
-+ Upload dependencies for your YAML component document to the same Amazon S3 bucket\.
++ Upload dependencies for your YAML component document to the same S3 bucket\.
-+ Create the AWS TOE application component using the imagebuilder create\-component command\.
++ Create the AWSTOE application component using the imagebuilder create\-component command\.
 + List component versions using the imagebuilder list\-components command with a name filter to determine the next version for updates\.

-To create an AWS TOE application component from the YAML document you created in the prior section, follow the steps that match your image operating system\.
+To create an AWSTOE application component from the YAML document that you created in the prior section, follow the steps that match your image operating system\.

 ------
 #### [ Linux ]

 **Store your application component document in Amazon S3**

 You can use Amazon S3 as a repository for the YAML application component document you created in a prior section, and all of its dependencies\.
-Follow these steps to store your AWS TOE application component source document and dependencies:
+Follow these steps to store your AWSTOE application component source document and dependencies:

 1.